Decision problems, complexity, traces, and representations: Horowitz's construction

 \begin{conj} Let $n\geq 2$.
 There exists $\SL_n$--trace equivalent pairs $(u,v)$ if and only if there exists positive pairs $(u',v')$ that are $\SL_n$--trace equivalent. \end{conj}

+Before giving a heuristic proof for the above conjecture, we mention two related conjectures.
+Ginzburg--Rudnick \cite[Conj~1.1]{GR} have a conjectural condition to ensure a word does not have an $\SL_2$--trace companion (aside from its inverse); in their terminology, such a word has stable multiplicity one.
+Anderson \cite[Conj~4.1]{Anderson} gave conjectural picture for all $\SL_2$--trace companions.

-\begin{proof}[Sketch of Proof] As the reverse implication is obvious, we discuss only the direct implication.
+We now give a heuristic for the validity of the conjecture.
+As the reverse implication is obvious, we discuss only the direct implication.
 For $n=2$, Lemma \ref{reverselemma} establishes the statement.
 For $n>2$ we describe an algorithm (that depends on $n$) that takes a non-conjugate $\SL_n$--trace equivalent pair and produces a pair, that we expect that is positive, $\SL_n$--trace equivalent, and not conjugate.
 We have implemented the algorithm for $n=2$ and it does produce a positive pair $(u',v')$ that is $\SL_2$--trace equivalent but $u'$ is conjugate to $v'$; we expect this to be a problem only with $n=2$.

-In what follows, let $\rho(a)=\ab$ be an $n\times n$ matrix.
+In what follows, let $\rho(a)=\ab$ be a $n$ by $n$ matrix.
 Recall the Cayley--Hamilton formula gives

 where the coefficients $C^n_k(\ab)$ arise from the characteristic equation $\det(t\id-\ab)=\sum_{k=0}^{n} (-1)^{n-k}C^n_k(\ab)t^k$.
 We know that $C^n_n(\ab)=1$, $C^n_{n-1}(\ab)=\Tr(\ab)$ and $C^n_0(\ab)=\det(\ab)$.
 By Newton's trace formulas each $C^n_k(\ab)$ is a polynomial in the traces of non-negative powers of the matrix $\ab$.
 Since $\det(\ab)=1$, we can multiply the Cayley-Hamilton formula by a word $\mathbf{U}\ab^{-1}:=\rho(ua^{-1})$ on the left and another word $\mathbf{V}:=\rho(v)$ on the right.
 This results in